St Botolph's Priory: Dissolution and later history

 Early in 1534 the prior and seven canons, Robert Bawde, Richard Parker, William Shyrwyn, John Garrard, John Gyppys, Robert Rand and William Patche, took the oath of fealty under the Act of Succession, thus avoiding prosecution under the Treasons Act 1534.

-The priory was dissolved in accordance with the Act of 1536.
+The priory was dissolved in accordance with the Suppression of Religious Houses Act 1535.
 On 26 May in that year it was granted with all its possessions, including the manors of Blindknights, Canwikes and Dilbridge to Sir Thomas Audley.
 Audley had licence on 12 September 1540, to grant the site of the priory to John Golder and Anastasia his wife.

 As the priory had been an Augustinian house, and therefore the church had both parochial and conventual functions, the nave was retained as a parish church.
 The choir, which had been solely for the use of the canons, was not spared however, and was demolished along with the cloisters, chapter house and associated buildings.
 The church remained this way until the Siege of Colchester in 1648 during the Second English Civil War.
 A Royalist army had seized the town, which was then surrounded and bombarded by the New Model Army led by Thomas Fairfax, with St Botolph's being caught in the crossfire of the assault on South Gate, reducing it to its present ruinous state.

 In 1837 a Gothic Victorian church was built next to the ruins, partially covering the location of the priory's cloister.
 The ruins themselves are now a public park, and in 2010-12 improvements were made to make them more accessible.